House reps spar over masks and social distancing, derailing committee meeting on immigration

 "Because the PGA Tour doesn't want to deal with any of the outcry from the left that 'Oh my gosh that they catch one of their spectators out on the side of a golf course, in 80-degree Austin, outdoors,'" Roy said in a mocking voice, "'Oh no, they might see somebody, they're not wearing a mask.'"

-Rep. Hank Johnson, R-Ga., then proceeded to blast Roy for "righteous indignation" and "still propagating the failed notion that COVID-19 is a fraud, it's fake news."
+Rep. Hank Johnson, D-Ga., then proceeded to blast Roy for "righteous indignation" and "still propagating the failed notion that COVID-19 is a fraud, it's fake news."

 CLICK HERE TO GET THE FOX NEWS APP